Saturday, August 16, 2025

 There are lots of arches to fly under in the first level, and the last set of arches has a major effect on your path through the game.
 More on this in a bit.

-There are enemies in this game that sure look a hell of a lot like Ground Hunter-Killers from the Terminator series.
+There are enemies in this game that sure look a lot like Ground Hunter-Killers from the Terminator series.
 Unfortunately, I missed getting a screenshot of one of these rare foes...while it was still standing, anyway.
 Here we see one exploding to bits.
 Suck it, Skynet!

 The first boss from the original Star Fox flies by, clearly battered and defeated, at the end of the first level.
 This game is almost a remake of the first in a lot of ways, but different enough to be a new game.

 The new first boss... is this guy.
 It's an easy fight, and you have 360 degrees of movement.
-Back in 1997, this was extremely novel and awesome.
+Back in 1997, this was new and awesome.
 Other games had done 360 degree battle arenas before on other systems, but none of them looked this good.

 Mission No 1 complete!
 Not that it's anything brag-worthy.
 If this game has one fault, it's that it is way too easy.
-Even the hardest path through the game isn't anywhere near the difficulty of the original Star Fox.
+Even the hardest path through the game isn't as tough as Path 1 of the original Star Fox.
 However, collecting all of the various medals in this game IS difficult, and that's where the challenge really comes in.

 Rewind a bit.
 Near the end of the first stage, there are a series of stone arches to fly through.
 Do this correctly, and things progress very differently.
 The first time I ever played this game, I did this without even knowing what would happen, so this is triggering some flashbacks for me.